 Course overview

-Gain a competitive business foundation with global application.
-Through Deakin's Bachelor of International Studies/Bachelor of Commerce, you'll develop your understanding of the international forces shaping government, business and communities, and gain skills to analyse and interpret these forces.
+Gain a competitive business foundation with global application at a university ranked in the top 200 worldwide for business studies*.
+Studying Deakin's Bachelor of International Studies/Bachelor of Commerce, means you will develop your understanding of the international forces shaping government, business and communities, and gain skills to analyse and interpret these forces.

-You’ll commit to an exciting international learning program, either as a student at one of our university exchange partners or in an approved internship.
-Develop your understanding of foreign governments, businesses and communities on the ground, and immerse yourself in the culture while you’re there.
+You will commit to an exciting international learning program, in this experience rich course, either as a student at one of our university exchange partners or in an approved internship.
+Additionally, you will get the exposure necessary to develop your understanding of foreign governments, businesses and communities on the ground, and immerse yourself in the culture while you are there.

 This course will equip you with a solid foundation in business, and the international context you need to live and work anywhere in the world.